 You could put a tennis ball to use to relieve you of pain.
 Keep the softball between your back and the wall and move slowly from one side to the other.
 And use your body weight to get the desired amount of pressure.

 Ask your husband or someone in the family to give you a neck massage.
 A neck massage will relax your muscles.
 For better results, get a massage after a hot bath.
 You can also opt for prenatal massages if you can.
 Try massaging with lavender oil, coconut oil, or olive oil for better results.

 As they say, prevention is better than cure.
 So here are a few ways to prevent neck pain during pregnancy:

 Maintain a good posture.
 As you gain weight, there will be a lot of pressure on your spine and you may feel neck and back pain.
 So it is essential that you maintain a straight and firm position.
-Avoid slouching as it only puts pressure on the neck area and results in pain, so maintain a good posture.
+Avoid slouching as it will only put pressure on the neck area and result in pain.

-You can start with swimming or other water-based exercises after consulting with your doctor – it will help prevent neck pain during pregnancy!
+You can take up swimming or other water-based exercises after consulting with your doctor – it will help prevent neck pain during pregnancy!